nadyavalin/nadyavalin/README.md

 # Hello! 👋

-## My name is Nadezhda and I'm Frontend Developer 🚀
+## My name is Nadezhda and I'm Frontend/Fullstack Developer 🚀

 ### About me: